bkk87/docker-home-server/README.md

 ![](images/docker-terraform-raspi-lab.png)

-In order to minimize disk read/write activity, tmpfs devices are used where data does not necessarily need to be persisted (e.g. Prometheus metrics).
+In order to minimize disk read/write activity, tmpfs devices are used where data does not necessarily needs to be persisted (e.g. Prometheus metrics).

 Other helpful projects:
 * <https://github.com/bobafetthotmail/folder2ram> to further reduce disk read/writes of the OS